isomerpages/ura-lkywcp/pages/special-mentions/2024-rio-de-janeiro.md

 #### **Redefining urban development paradigms**

 Rio demonstrated political will in **<mark>shifting its urban development paradigm</mark>**, as exemplified by the 2013 removal of the coastal Perimetral Elevated Highway – a pivotal moment in its urban evolution, leading to a 3.4-kilometre pedestrianised boulevard along the waterfront.
 Lined with cultural institutions and event venues, this new urban corridor continues to draw visitors back to the city centre.
-At the same time, eight kilometres of surface roads rerouted into a tunnel 46 metres below sea level increased traffic capacity by 50 per cent.
+At the same time, eight kilometres of surface roads rerouted into a tunnel 46 metres below sea level increased traffic capacity by 50 percent.
 Today, the waterfront area thrives as a lively district, featuring urban plazas, pedestrian zones, sustainable transportation, and cultural landmarks like the MAR Museum of Art and Museum of Tomorrow.

 #### **Adopting a multi-prong approach to revitalise the centre**